tearflake/symbolverse/docs/symbolverse.md

 )
 ```

 Here, in the first level, we used two rules only to pass the information up from and down to program input/output scope.
 Next, in the nested `(REWRITE ...)` section, we created a separate scope which represents a chained actions between seeding a plant and growing a fruit.
 To reach atoms and variables from the outer layers, we have to escape them with `\` character, like in `(READ (EXP (\plantSeed \Fruit)))` section.
 Similarly, atoms and variables created within that scope are not visible outside of that scope unless they are escaped with `\` character, like in `(WRITE (EXP (\fruitGrows \Fruit)))` section.

-It is also possible to reach more distant outer scopes by repeating a number of `\` characters where the number of repetitions denotes the depth difference to the parent scope we are referring to.
-Without escaping, it is not possible to refer to adjacent scopes or their children atoms and variables.
-Thus, without escaping, we are using scopes as private areas where their atoms and variables may interact.
+It is also possible to reach more distant parent scopes by repeating a number of `\` characters where the number of repetitions denotes the depth difference to the parent scope we are referring to.
+This way, it is possible to refer to adjacent scopes or their children escaped atoms and variables if their escaping amount matches the referrer.
+There is also a possibility to escape atoms and variables at the right sides, which we may use to push down the processed values, only to pull them up after the processing is done.

-Scopes represent a natural way to package and separate sets of rules where only escaped atoms and variables are exposed to the outer world.
-Unescaped atoms and variables are considered private members of scopes in which they reside.
+Summing it up, scopes represent a natural way to package and separate sets of rules where unescaped atoms and variables are considered private members.
+Such private members do not interact with adjacent scopes unless they are escaped from the left side.
+However, they may interact with parent or children scopes if their escaping amount matches referring rules.

 ---